-- 1. All information and records that identify a person as having a communicable disease shall be strictly confidential. - Disclosure of medical information shall be made by the President only to those on a need-to-know basis in order to protect the welfare of persons infected with a communicable disease or the welfare of other members of the College community. - 3.
-Unauthorized disclosure of medical information by an employee of the College is prohibited.
-Violation of this prohibition may result in the suspension from, or termination of employment. - 4.
-A person who knows or has a reasonable basis for believing that s/he is infected with a communicable disease is expected to seek expert advice about his/her health circumstances and is obligated ethically and legally to conduct himself/herself responsibly toward other members of the College community. - 5.
-Faculty and staff of the College and employees of contractors, or contracted services, who are infected with a communicable disease are urged to notify the appropriate Dean/Director so that the College can respond appropriately to his/her health needs.
-Students are urged to share information with the appropriate Dean/Director for the same reason. - A person infected with a communicable disease (including the HIV/AIDS virus whether active HIV/AIDS, HIV/AIDS-Related Complex, or undetectable viral load) will not be excluded from enrollment or employment or restricted in his/her access to the College's services or facilities unless, in individual cases, the College administration determines
+- 1. All information and records that identify a person as having a communicable disease shall be strictly confidential. - Disclosure of medical information shall be made by the President only to those on a need-to-know basis in order to protect the welfare of persons infected with a communicable disease or the welfare of other members of the College community. - Unauthorized disclosure of medical information by an employee of the College is prohibited.
+Violation of this prohibition may result in the suspension from, or termination of an individual's employment with the college. - 4.
+A person who knows or has a reasonable basis for believing that s/he is infected with a communicable disease is expected to seek expert advice about his/her health circumstances and is obligated ethically and legally to conduct himself/herself responsibly toward other members of the College community.

+- 5. Faculty and staff of the College and employees of contractors, or contracted services, who are infected with a communicable disease are urged to notify the appropriate Dean/Director so that the College can respond appropriately to his/her health needs.
+Students are urged to share information with the appropriate Dean/Director for the same reason. - 6.
+A person infected with a communicable disease (including the HIV/AIDS virus whether active HIV/AIDS, HIV/AIDS-Related Complex, or undetectable viral load) will not be excluded from enrollment or employment or restricted in his/her access to the College's services or facilities unless, in individual cases, the College administration determines that exclusion or other restrictions are necessary for the health and welfare of the College community. - 7.
+Included in making decisions in individual cases which restrict access to employment or a student's education, programs or activities shall be the College President, Legal Counsel for the College, the Deans/Directors, the individual's personal physician, the local Health Director (or designee) and if necessary, another physician with expertise in managing communicable disease cases. - 8.
+The College shall provide information regarding communicable diseases, including HIV/AIDS.